-- For children who lived with their families or who were institutionalized (either temporarily or permanently), the abstractor should answer the questions regarding the family of origin. - For permanently institutionalized children with no family to return to, the answer will be "Not applicable". - For children in foster care at the time of the fatal incident, answer the questions regarding both the foster home and the family of origin. - In any kind of household, if the victim was a substance abuser, but no one else in the household was, code "No" for victim's household and/or victim's foster home. - However, if anyone else in the household was abusing substances, including other children <18, code "Yes" for household and/or victim's foster home. - If there were circumstances in the decedent's household at the time of death that contributed to the child's death, explain that separately in the incident narrative.
+- For children who lived with their families or who were institutionalized (either temporarily or permanently), the abstractor should answer the questions regarding the family of origin. - For permanently institutionalized children with no family to return to, the answer will be "Not applicable." - For children in foster care at the time of the fatal incident, answer the questions regarding both the foster home and the family of origin. - In any kind of household, if the victim misused or abused substance(s) or had a substance abuse problem, but there was no indication that anyone else in the household did, code "No" for victim's household and/or victim's foster home. - However, if anyone else in the household was abusing substances, including other children younger than 18 years of age, code "Yes" for household and/or victim's foster home. - If there were circumstances in the decedent's household at the time of death that contributed to the child's death, explain that separately in the incident narrative.
 For example, if a child is in a vegetative state secondary to shaken baby syndrome and dies of pneumonia three years later, answer the following household questions regarding the time of the shaking. - However, if something about the quality of the child's foster care at the time of death was also contributory to death, note that in the incident narrative.

-9.9 Supervisor Characteristics
+9.8 Supervisor Characteristics

-- 9.9.1 Perpetrator was supervisor: CFR_SupervisorPerpetrator - 9.9.2 Quality of supervision a factor: CFR_SupervisorQuality - 9.9.3 Supervisor's relationship to victim: CFR_SupervisorRelationshipVictim - 9.9.4 Supervisor's age: CFR_SupervisorAge - 9.9.5 Supervisor's sex: CFR_SupervisorSex - 9.9.6 No supervision: CFR_SupervisorNone - 9.9.7 Supervisor drug/alcohol impaired: CFR_SupervisorDrugImpaired - 9.9.8 Supervisor distracted/asleep: CFR_SupervisorDistracted - 9.9.9 Other supervisory factor: CFR_SupervisorOther
+- 9.8.1 Perpetrator was supervisor: CFR_SupervisorPerpetrator - 9.8.2 Quality of supervision a factor: CFR_SupervisorQuality - 9.8.3 Supervisor's relationship to victim: CFR_SuperRelationshipVictim - 9.8.4 Supervisor's age: CFR_SupervisorAge - 9.8.5 Supervisor's sex: CFR_SupervisorSex - 9.8.6 No supervision: CFR_SupervisorNone

+- 9.8.7 Supervisor drug/alcohol impaired: CFR_SupervisorDrugAlcohlImpaired - 9.8.8 Supervisor distracted/asleep: CFR_SupervisorDistractedAsleep - 9.8.9 Other supervisory factor: CFR_SupervisorOther

-- CFR_SupervisorPerpetrator: Perpetrator responsible for supervision at time of incident? - CFR_SupervisorQuality: Did the quality of supervision contribute to the death of the victim? - CFR_SupervisorRelationshipVictim: Relationship of supervisor to the victim - CFR_SupervisorAge: Age of supervisor - CFR_SupervisorSex: Sex of supervisor - CFR_SupervisorNone: No supervision of the victim - CFR_SupervisorDrugImpaired: The supervisor was drug- or alcohol-impaired - CFR_SupervisorDistracted: The supervisor was distracted or asleep - CFR_SupervisorOther: Other supervisory factor contributed to victim's death
+- CFR_SupervisorPerpetrator: Perpetrator responsible for supervision at time of incident? - CFR_SupervisorQuality: Did the quality of supervision contribute to the death of the victim? - CFR_SuperRelationshipVictim: Relationship of supervisor to the victim - CFR_SupervisorAge: Age of supervisor - CFR_SupervisorSex: Sex of supervisor - CFR_SupervisorNone: No supervision of the victim - CFR_SupervisorDrugAlcohlImpaired: The supervisor was drug- or alcohol-impaired - CFR_SupervisorDistractedAsleep: The supervisor was distracted or asleep - CFR_SupervisorOther: Other supervisory factor contributed to victim's death